Academy Museum

 • Recommended

-Don’t let the “library” part of the name lull you into thinking this is solely a bookish destination: The Huntington is by far the most beautiful botanical garden in the region, with museum collections that you absolutely shouldn’t pass up either.
+The sprawling Huntington consists of art collections, library holidngs and several themed gardens—in fact, it’s by far the most beautiful botanical garden in the region.
 Once the estate of railroad tycoon Henry E. Huntington, it’s now an exquisite attraction that can easily occupy an entire day—best enjoyed at a leisurely pace with a break for afternoon tea in the rose garden.

 Address: 1151 Oxford Road, San Marino, CA 91108